Aliases for CAPNS1 Gene

-CAPNS1 (Calpain, Small Subunit 1) is a Protein Coding gene.
-Diseases associated with CAPNS1 include chronic neutrophilic leukemia.
-Among its related pathways are ERK Signaling and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+CAPNS1 (Calpain Small Subunit 1) is a Protein Coding gene.
+Diseases associated with CAPNS1 include Ulcer Of Lower Limbs and Coffin-Siris Syndrome 1.
+Among its related pathways are B Cell Receptor Signaling Pathway (sino) and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPNS2.

 Regulatory subunit of the calcium-regulated non-lysosomal thiol-protease which catalyzes limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.